digital-ai/release-integration-sdk-workshop/part-2/lab-3-setup-python-and-ide.md

-## Setting up an IDE or code editor
+## Setting up your development environment

 This section explains how you can set up Python with VisualCode or IntelliJ/PyCharm to help you code.